bryansolo/propellerhead-application/readme.md

 * No enum type for attributes like 'Status'.
 A better db and affiliated framework would've helped with this but I wanted to be agile and nedb is the lightweight tool I needed
 * No build system added because I didn't have time
 * No tests written because I didn't have time
+* The UI does not currently handle server errors (400 or 500) at all, much less elegantly.
+A malformed email will just not save successfully

 Thanks for the fun assignment.
 Hope you like what you see and that we can move forward with the application process.
 Cheers!